BioClub/labU/README.md

 What do you want from the site?
 What is still missing?
 What is needed to run the BioClub?
 Please write your ideas/suggestions at the [Wiki](https://github.com/BioClub/BioClub-Wordpress-Theme/wiki).

+There is also a Google Doc for easily Sharing Ideas: https://docs.google.com/document/d/1o2WTNjTxkZYKmCmdziS-a4XgKwddnrclsKorgtMeCUo/edit?usp=sharing
+Please ping a BioClub Admin for Write Access.

 # Structure

 Site structure ideas/suggestion should go into the \_structure folder.